frankwang98/autoware.universe_comment/control/autonomous_emergency_braking/README.md

 \theta_{k+1} = \theta_k + \omega dt
 $$

-where $v$ and $\omega$ are current longitudinal velocity and angular velocity respectively. $dt$ is time interval that users can define in advance.
+where $v$ and $\omega$ are current longitudinal velocity and angular velocity respectively. $dt$ is time interval that users can define in advance. 用IMU轨迹或MPC生成的轨迹，也可同时使用

 ### 3. Get target obstacles from the input point cloud

 After generating the ego predicted path, we select target obstacles from the input point cloud.
 This obstacle filtering has three major steps, which are rough filtering, noise filtering with clustering and rigorous filtering.

-#### Rough filtering
+#### Rough filtering 粗过滤

 In rough filtering step, we select target obstacle with simple filter.
 Create a search area up to a certain distance (default is half of the ego vehicle width plus the `path_footprint_extra_margin` parameter) away from the predicted path of the ego vehicle and ignore the point cloud that are not within it.
-The image of the rough filtering is illustrated below.
+The image of the rough filtering is illustrated below. 划定一个检测区域

 ![rough_filtering](./image/obstacle_filtering_1.drawio.svg)

-#### Noise filtering with clustering and convex hulls
+#### Noise filtering with clustering and convex hulls 基于聚类和凸包的噪声过滤

 To prevent the AEB from considering noisy points, euclidean clustering is performed on the filtered point cloud.
 The points in the point cloud that are not close enough to other points to form a cluster are discarded.
-The parameters `cluster_tolerance`, `minimum_cluster_size` and `maximum_cluster_size` can be used to tune the clustering and the size of objects to be ignored, for more information about the clustering method used by the AEB module, please check the official documentation on euclidean clustering of the PCL library: <https://pcl.readthedocs.io/projects/tutorials/en/master/cluster_extraction.html>.
+The parameters `cluster_tolerance`, `minimum_cluster_size` and `maximum_cluster_size` can be used to tune the clustering and the size of objects to be ignored, for more information about the clustering method used by the AEB module, please check the official documentation on euclidean clustering of the PCL library: <https://pcl.readthedocs.io/projects/tutorials/en/master/cluster_extraction.html>. 调整聚类参数

 Furthermore, a 2D convex hull is created around each detected cluster, the vertices of each hull represent the most extreme/outside points of the cluster.
-These vertices are then checked in the next step.
+These vertices are then checked in the next step. 此外，在聚类边缘创建2D凸包，用于表示障碍物边沿

-#### Rigorous filtering
+#### Rigorous filtering 细筛选

 After Noise filtering, it performs a geometric collision check to determine whether the filtered obstacles/hull vertices actually have possibility to collide with the ego vehicle.
 In this check, the ego vehicle is represented as a rectangle, and the point cloud obstacles are represented as points.
-Only the vertices with a possibility of collision are kept.
+Only the vertices with a possibility of collision are kept. 自车以矩形表示，障碍物以点表示，进行几何碰撞检测

 ![rigorous_filtering](./image/obstacle_filtering_2.drawio.svg)

-Finally, the vertex that is closest to the ego vehicle is chosen as the candidate for collision checking: Since rss distance is used to judge if a collision will happen or not, if the closest vertex to the ego is deemed to be safe, the rest of the vertices (and the points in the clusters) will also be safe.
+Finally, the vertex that is closest to the ego vehicle is chosen as the candidate for collision checking: Since rss distance is used to judge if a collision will happen or not, if the closest vertex to the ego is deemed to be safe, the rest of the vertices (and the points in the clusters) will also be safe. 判断最近的点和车辆是否是安全的

-#### Obstacle velocity estimation
+#### Obstacle velocity estimation 障碍物速度估计

 Once the position of the closest obstacle/point is determined, the AEB modules uses the history of previously detected objects to estimate the closest object speed using the following equations: